6 outdoor play activities for toddlers

-Make a tiny rock garden
+6. Make a rock garden

 Dig some of the larger rocks into the soil, then pile them up so they're stable, and pot in some alpine plants or succulents for a colourful effect.
 Your little one will see it as their own magical garden.

 Share your ideas in the comments box below.